Vesss/Blog-Project/README.md

 **4. technology**
 **5. travel**

-These collections have been wired in the application's back-end:
+These collections have been wired in the application's back-end, and more specifically - to the post.html page's submission form:

 ```
 @app.route("/post", methods=["GET", "POST"])